Skip to main content

 The term 'communication' is derived from the Latin word 'communis' which means 'common'.
 Etymologically, communication is the process of sharing ideas and information to make those ideas common to all.
 If we understand the concept etymologically, we can see that communication is process of making information common to all.
 It looks simple but not so.
 It is a very matter with a lot of delicate issues.
 We, humans, think, feel and react on different stimuli in different ways depending on time, environment, mood and attitude.
 So arriving at the common point is next to impossible still training affects a great deal.
 The gist of method is that COMMUNICATION WORKS FOR THOSE WHO WORK FOR COMMUNICATION.
 We devote time to develop our strength on the subject.
 The more we peep in, the better the result will be.

-Models of Communication
+Components of Communication